 Prohibiting tenants from smoking in the house.

 Limiting the number of people allowed to live in the house.
+Though this is within reason.
+For example, a one person occupant limit on a four bedroom property would be deemed unacceptable.

 Requiring the names of all occupants living in property.